nhsconnect/spine-eps-tracker/pages/develop/develop_use_case_search_for_prescriptions_with_detail.md

 To search for a list of prescriptions the external system will make an HTTP request which must include, as a minimum, the following parameters:

 - NHS Number
-- Format (this is a fixed value of ‘trace-summary’.
+- Format (this is a fixed value of `trace-summary`.
 Introduced for forwards compatibility)

 In addition, the external system may also provide the following optional parameters: